-- 1. Perkins Student Loans: 5% long-term repayment program available to students with exceptional need.
-Repayment begins 6 months after graduating or termination of at least half-time status, with minimum repayment of \$30 per month. - 2.
-Stafford Student Bank Loan: (8%/10% long-term repayment loan program).
+- Pell Grant: Entitlement grant program from the Federal government for students with high financial need.
+Students must be undergraduates working on their first undergraduate degree. - 2.
+Supplemental Education Grant Program (SEOG): Grant program for undergraduate students with exceptionally high financial need. - 3.
+Pacific Oaks Scholarships: A limited number of privately donated scholarships are available to students demonstrating financial need.
+There are two merit scholarships available to continuing students. - 4.
+Perkins Student Loans: 5% long-term repayment program available to students with exceptional need.
+Repayment begins 9 months after graduating or termination of at least half-time status, with minimum repayment of \$30 per month. - 5.
+Stafford Student Bank Loan: (variable rate long-term repayment loan program with 9% cap).
 Repayment begins 6 months after graduating or termination of at least half-time status, with minimum repayment of \$50 per month.
-Loan decision made by the bank. - Pell Grant: Entitlement grant program from the Federal government for students with high financial need.
-Students must be undergraduates working on their first undergraduate degree. - 4.
-Supplemental Education Grant Program (SEOG): Grant program for undergraduate students with exceptionally high financial need. - 5.
-Pacific Oaks Scholarships: A limited number of privately donated scholarships are available to students demonstrating financial need.
-There are two merit scholarships available to continuing students.
+Loan decision made by the bank.